DaveeIrungu/website-using-python-flask/README.md

 virtual\Scripts\python website-using-python-flask\script1.py

 # Deploying on a free live server
-visit heroku.com and create free account
+Visit heroku.com and create free account.
-Download and install heroku toolbelt
+Download and install heroku toolbelt.
-Open command line and cd into directory then type: heroku login Enter credentials and login
+Open command line and cd into directory then type: heroku login.
+Enter credentials and login.
-Create app by entering command: heroku create [a unique website name]
+Create app by entering command: heroku create [a unique website name].